The value of difference: Leadership lessons on inclusion and equityMarc Schultz

 4. Evaluate and adjust.
 Once you’ve implemented your strategy, you have to reflect on your outcomes.
 If they aren’t the results you’re looking for, you have to consider what went wrong, and change your approach.
 Again, a good source for counsel is a leader who exhibits great CQ.

 The structural barriers to diversity, inclusion, and equity that might exist in your organization can be found in a multitude of areas, including people, principles, policies, practices, processes, programs, promotion, partnerships, and funding.
-Those in power may not see the need for diversity, inclusion, and equity because they don’t have the knowledge, or because they feel threatened by the prospect of losing or sharing some of their power.
 If you want to eliminate the obstacles to diversity, inclusion, and equity in your nonprofit, your strategy must include a way to address those in power and get their commitment.
 Developing your CQ, sharing the lessons it’s taught you, and articulating the value of differences are all key to convincing others.

 Make equity, diversity, and inclusion a value of the organization – particularly regarding race.